-Home-sharing, of course, is not new to Canada.
-Other home-sharing programs exist, primarily focused on keeping seniors living and aging in place and helping students find affordable accommodation.
+Home-sharing is not new to Canada.
+For example, other home-sharing programs focus on helping students find affordable accommodation or keeping seniors living and aging in place.

-But now Sparrow, a Canadian home-sharing platform is looking to help immigrants explore, and find, home-share solutions with rooms for newcomers.
-It’s also looking to enlist settled newcomer homeowners as hosts.
+Sparrow, a Canadian home-sharing platform helps immigrants explore and find rooms for rent and home-share solutions.
+It also looks to enlist newcomer homeowners as hosts.
 To achieve this, Sparrow has teamed with Prepare for Canada to make hosts, and rooms, available to newcomers.

-“With the cost of living so high these days, we’re seeing many homeowners turning to home-sharing as a way to supplement income.”
+“With the cost of living so high these days, many homeowners turn to home-sharing to supplement income.”
 The rooms-for-newcomers project is timely and affordable.

-Though rental prices and vacancy rates are now easing across Canada, affordability remains a significant housing issue for the thousands of newcomers and international students arriving each month.
+Though rental prices and vacancy rates are now easing across Canada, affordable housing remains an issue for many newcomers arriving each month.

-“We need to do a better job of making it easier and safer for newcomers to find good housing options in Canada.”
+“We need to make it easier and safer for newcomers to find good housing options in Canada.”

 Oren Singer, Co-founder and CEO, Sparrow